SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Appendix

 \subsection{Comparison with lattice reduction/uSVP attacks}

-In this section we compare \system{} with state-of-the-art classical lattice reduction attacks in two ways.
-The \lwe{} Estimator \cite{LWEestimator} gives heuristic predicted running times for the best known lattice reduction attacks.
+In this section we compare \system{} with classical lattice reduction attacks in two ways.
+The \lwe{} Estimator \cite{LWEestimator} gives heuristic predicted running times for the best-known lattice reduction attacks.
 But even the authors of the \lwe{} Estimator claim that the estimates are often wrong and unreliable.
-So we compare \system{} to the Estimator results but we also compare to concrete running times achieved by running lattice attacks ourselves, on the same machines where we run our ML-based attacks.
-High-level comparison for binary secrets, $n=256$, is in Table~\ref{tab:binary_verde_usvp}.
+So we compare \system{} to the Estimator results but we also compare to concrete running times in the case $n=256$, achieved by implementing the uSVP lattice attacks ourselves, on the same machines where we run our ML-based attacks.
+Unfortunately, many attacks listed by the \lwe{} Estimator lack practical/accessible implementations, and we lacked the time and resources to implement all of these and run comparisons.
+Thus, we focus our concrete comparisons on the uSVP attack, which the Estimator predicts to be the best method for larger $n$ such as $n=512$.
+We leave comparison of \system{} against other lattice reduction attacks as important future work for the broader lattice community, as practical attack run-times are poorly understood, especially for small sparse secrets.

-To summarize the comparison, \system{} outperforms existing classical attacks in two senses: 1) \system{} fully recovers sparse binary and ternary secrets for $n$ and $q$ where existing classical attacks do not succeed in several weeks or months using \fplll{} BKZ 2.0 ~\cite{CN11_BKZ} with the required block size; and 2) in cases where we improve the implementation enough to run them with the required large block size, we find that in all cases, \system{} recovers the secrets much faster (see Table~\ref{tab:binary_verde_usvp}).
+Table~\ref{tab:binary_verde_usvp} presents our concrete comparison between \system{} and the uSVP attack on binary secrets for $n=256$.
+To summarize the comparison, \system{} outperforms the uSVP attack in two senses: 1) \system{} fully recovers sparse binary and ternary secrets for $n$ and $q$ in some cases where the uSVP attack does not succeed in several weeks or months using \fplll{} BKZ 2.0 ~\cite{CN11_BKZ} with the required block size; and 2) in cases where we improve the uSVP implementation enough (see below) to run with the required large block size, we find that in all cases, \system{} recovers the secrets much faster.

 {\bf Summarizing classical lattice reduction attacks.} Table~\ref{tab:estimator} gives the estimated heuristic cost and specifies the block size for attacking sparse binary and ternary secrets for $n = 256, 350, 512$ and various $q$ with the best known classical lattice reduction attack.